UPPMAX/HPC-python/docs/gpu.rst

    - Learn common schemes for GPU code acceleration
    - Learn about the GPU nodes at HPC2N and UPPMAX
-   - Code along for users at Kebnekaise
-      - Demo examples for a Snowy session at UPPMAX

 In order to understand the capabilities of a GPU, it is instructive to compare a pure CPU